Test Case Variables

 Typical Workflow

-- Run solution/demo cell -> Confirm your output and the printed demo look the same
+- Run solution/demo cell -> Confirm your output and the printed demo look the same; this is a simple check for you to iterate quickly

 Accessing Variables